asummerau/PPT_vba_macros/README.md

 - **SlideAnalysis2.bas**
 Lists all unique Slide Designs and counts how often each Design Layout was imported. (e.g. If you dec contains `"23_Blue_theme"`, `"22_Blue_theme"`, and `"Blue_theme"`, the output will tell you you have `"Blue_theme"` 3x imported).

+- **printalllayouts.bas**
+Prints all custom layouts of the specified master design.

 - **SlideMasterCleanup.bas**
 Removes all unused Slide Masters.
 A Master (and all its layouts) is only removed if none of its layouts is used in the presentation.